Skip to main content

 It is illegal to practise as a pharmacist in Northern Ireland without currently being registered with the Pharmaceutical Society NI.
 The registration year runs from 01 June to 31 May annually, therefore, to retain registration you will be required to complete the retention process on 01 June every year.

-Important information relevant to your application is available here
+Important information relevant to your application is available below

 Early CPD Requirements